Terms and Conditions of Service

 A. METER READING

-B. BILLING & PAYMENT OF BILLS
+B. BILLING AND PAYMENT OF BILLS

+All electric accounts shall be billed monthly.
+Neither rates nor bills shall be discounted.
 Bills are due and payable by the date shown on the bill.
-Bills not paid by the date shown on the bill are subject to a late payment fee of 1.5% of the amount of the bill, with a minimum fee of $5.00.
+Bills not paid by the date shown on the bill are subject to a late payment fee.
+See the Rate Tariff for fee schedule.
 Bills are payable at locations designated by the Cooperative.

 C. BILLING FOR SERVICE AVAILABILITY